Back to Blog

 4. Budget: CRM systems come in a variety of pricing models, yet it's important to be realistic about your budget.
 Don't get caught in a financial storm by overlooking long-term costs.
 Factor in not just the initial price tag but also potential upgrade fees, additional user licenses, and any ongoing maintenance charges.

 5. Friendliness: A powerful CRM is only as effective as its user adoption rate.
 Consider that confusing interfaces can lead to your system gathering dust in a corner, and choose a Customer Relationship Management tool that your team finds intuitive and easy to navigate.
-Most CRM providers offer free trials– take advantage of them to get a feel for the system and ensure your team feels comfortable using it on a daily basis!
+Most CRM providers offer free CRM trials– take advantage of them to get a feel for the system and ensure your team feels comfortable using it on a daily basis!

 6. Security: The way you handle customer data speaks volumes about your company and can make or break long-term customer loyalty.
 Before selecting any CRM solution, ensure it prioritizes data security with features such as encryption and access controls.
 Look for a system that offers multi-factor authentication, data backup options, and clear user permission structures to safeguard sensitive information.